mickaelsilva/chewBBACA_deprecated/README.md

 ----------
 ## FAQ

+### Q: What is the fast way to run?
+A: Check step 1.1

 ### Q: Step 2 is taking hours, will it ever end?
 A: Depending on the variability of the strains you are using to create the schema and the number of cpu you are using.
 The more variable the strains, the more BLAST comparisons are made.